darlatan/chatrooms-rules/README.md

 - Establishing rules within their rooms is a requirement for rooms wishing to join the PSA community.
 - No tolerance for hate speech.
 - No tolerance for pedophilia and reporting of those offenders in the PSA Admin room is required.
-- No tolerance for porn, hentai and loiicon...
+- No tolerance for porn, hentai and lolicon...
 There are specialized spaces/rooms for these which are not within the PSA space.
 - No tolerance for scammers, spammers, flooders.
 - Collaboration between mods and admins of the PSA community is required even if they hate each other.
 - Privileging redirection of people to the PSA community roomss in favor of outside rooms for matters unrelated to your room is appreciated.
 Let's grow the community.